gnowledge/gstudio-docker/README.md

 		    1. installing docker application
 		    2. building the images and starting the container
-		    3. loading the imaes and starting the container
+		    3. loading the imaes and starting the container procedure   : bash build-docker.sh
+	   	    1. it will check docker application
+		    1.1. if it is installed, print the version.
+		    1.2. if it is not installed, install the same.
+		    2. reboot the system.
+		    3. again execute the same command after reboot (bash build-docker.sh) to load the image / build the image.
+		    3.1 load the image.
+		    3.2 build the image.
+		    	3.2.1 Please give branch name of online repo
+		    4. start the container.

 	2. script name : initialize.sh
 	   execution   : bash initialize.sh